pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ## Unsubscribe all

-Client scope: available only on the PubNub object.
-Removes active subscriptions from all channels and clears the client’s list.
+Remove all active subscriptions for the client and clear the listening list.

+Client scope: Only on PubNub.

 ### Method(s)